Testis & paratestis

 Cytology description

-• Isolated or sheets of tumor cells with granular cytoplasm, round nuclei, uniformly distributed fine chromatin
+• Isolated or sheets of neoplastic cells with granular cytoplasm, uniform round nuclei and uniformly distributed fine nuclear chromatin

 Electron microscopy description